tiwari16/creditcard_payment_default_prediction/README.md

 The Pickle file contains the final model which is been used to create a python app to load the model and generate prediction based on the input data.
 I used Streamlit to build the web app for gathering the input.
 This project is written in python and runs as a Dockerised app.

-This is a binary classifiaction problem and the final model is based on the XGBoost algorithm, predicting with **86% accuracy**.
+This is a binary classification problem and the final model is based on the XGBoost algorithm, predicting with **86% accuracy**.

 ## Technologies